 Plastic Water Bottles Banned in Machu Picchu

-Recent reports in May 2019 indicate that the ban on plastic is not being enforced at this time!
+Recent reports in June 2019 indicate that the plan to ban plastic is not being enforced at this time!
 Adios Adventure Travel still plans to support the effort to reduce single-use plastic bottles in Machu Picchu as well as Cusco.
 We are providing resusable drinking water pouches for members of all our groups.
 And we ask our groups and all visitors to try their best to avoid single-use plastic bottles through-out their travels.

 Plastic trash is reaching alarming levels in Cusco.
 Hopefully, the entire region will benefit from a reduction in the use of disposable plastic containers.